trustoverip/tswg-keri-specification/spec/spec.md

 #### Key Event Receipt Log

-A Key Event Receipt Log consists of signed key events, keeping track of establishment events.
+A Key Event Receipt Log (KEL) consists of signed key events, keeping track of establishment events.
 To begin with the inception event and any number of rotation events.
 We call that this establishment subsequence.
-The Key Event Receipt Logs are built from receipts of events signed by the witnesses of those events (called *commitments*); these are also append-only but not hash-chained.
+The Key Event Receipt Logs are KELs that also include receipts of events signed by the witnesses of those events (called *commitments*); these are also append-only but not hash-chained.

 #### Seal